Bear Stearns Mortgage Pass-Through Litigation

 This class action alleges violations of the Securities Act arising from Bear Stearns & Company, Inc.'s ("BSC") sale of mortgage pass-through certificates using false and misleading offering documents.
 The offering documents contained false and misleading statements related to, among other things, (1) the underwriting guidelines used to originate the mortgage loans underlying the certificates; and (2) the accuracy of the appraisals for the properties underlying the certificates.
 The Defendants include BSC, Bear Stearns Asset Backed Securities I ("BSABS") and Structured Asset Mortgage Investments II, Inc. ("SAMI") (the BSC subsidiaries that issued the Certificates) and various BSABS and SAMI officers.

-After six years of hard-fought litigation and extensive arm’s-length negotiations, Plaintiffs and Defendants have reached an agreement to resolve this securities class action for $500 million, plus up to an additional $5 million for payment of litigation expense and claims administration expenses.
-The Court preliminarily approved the settlement on February 19, 2015 and the Final Approval Hearing has been scheduled for May 27, 2015.
+After six years of hard-fought litigation and extensive arm’s-length negotiations, the parties reached an agreement to resolve this securities class action for $500 million, plus up to an additional $5 million for payment of litigation expense and claims administration expenses.
+The Court preliminarily approved the settlement on February 19, 2015, and granted final approval on May 27, 2015.

 On December 23, 2009, the Honorable Laura Taylor Swain issued an order consolidating all previously-filed Bear Stearns pass-through cases under the caption In re Bear Stearns Mortgage Pass-Through Certificates Litigation, Master file No. 08-Civ.
 8093 (LTS) (KNF).
 Concurrently, Judge Swain appointed BLB&G client the Public Employees' Retirement System of Mississippi and the New Jersey Carpenters Health Fund as co-lead plaintiffs and appointed BLB&G and Cohen Milstein Sellers & Toll PLLC to serve as co-lead counsel.